flancia-coop/doc.anagora.org/ekumen.md

     - Would like to focus on design work first, then seek funding to support work.
     - Ivan: makes sense.
 We can leverage e.g. shared diffusion opportunities like blog posts.
     - Ivan: on bounties for Bonfire and attracting contributors.
+        - Main goal is to release 1.0 and prove that Bonfire is a NG framework.
+Next April!
 - Tooling and technical ideas
   - Starting ideas
     - Publishing moderation events as activities